QuinnDamerell/OctoPrint-OctoEverywhere/developer/devnotes.md

 ### OctoPrint Setup

-OctoPrint installs and sets up the plugin using the setup.py file.
+OctoPrint installs and sets up the plugin using the pyproject.toml file.
 The setup process is all handled by OctoPrint control by the user via the UI.
-OctoPrint will clone the head of master, install the required python packages from the setup.py file, and then restart to run the plugin.
+OctoPrint will clone the head of master, install the required python packages from the pyproject.toml file, and then restart to run the plugin.
 All the information about the OctoPrint server port, webcam details, and such are all able to be pulled from OctoPrint in the plugin code.

 ### Moonraker Setup